10 Best Adjustable Wrenches of 2022 – Top Picks & Reviews

 Compared to some wrenches, this is a return to simplicity: the stainless steel body is a one-piece design with a user-friendly adjustable head.
 And we like that the 1-1/8″ 29mm jaw can handle so many different fastener sizes.

-So, what kept this affordable wrench from being our best value pick?
+So, what kept this affordable wrench from being our best value and best crescent wrench pick?
 First, it’s very susceptible to rust and damage, meaning this wrench isn’t a good long-term investment.
 Second, the lack of any kind of grip means this “simple” wrench can be simply painful to use over time.

 7. IRWIN VISE-GRIP Adjustable Wrench